influenzanet/survey-engine.ts/docs/survey-structure.md

 - Key segments should be alphanumerical words, including underscores
 - As meaningful as possible
-- If a word separator is choosen (dash or underscore) it should be the same everywhere
+- If a word separator is chosen (dash or underscore) it should be the same everywhere

 ** Best practices for InfluenzaNet **